Polychromic Objectives for Reinforcement Learning: Implementation Details

 We now discuss the method we used to select the set of rollout states.
 Our goal is to identify multiple states from which we want to generate vines so that we can use the polychromic advantage to update the policy at a large number of states.
 Suppose, we have a trajectory budget $B$, i.e., we are allowed to generate at most $B$ trajectories during the on-policy data collection.
 We first sample $N$ rollouts independently where $N > n$.
 Now, for each of these $N$ trajectories, we identify $p$ rollout states according to some criterion.
 Some examples of rollout state criterion are: (1) Top $p$ states with the highest entropy; sample more trajectories from states where the policy is more uncertain, (2) Top $p$ states with the highest critic losses; sample more trajectories where our critic is wrong/biased, and (3) $p$ equally spaced out states.
 Suppose the main trajectory is $T$ timesteps long.
 We select the states at timestep $\frac{T}{p+1}, \frac{2T}{p+1}, \cdots, \frac{pT}{p+1}$.

 In this paper, we used the third criterion.
 Note that, in this scheme, we generate, in total, $N + N^2(p - 1)$ trajectories.
 Since we are allowed to sample at most $B$ trajectories, we must select $N$ and $p$ such that $N > n$ and $N + N^2(p -1) \leq B$.
 Across all environments, we set a trajectory budget $B = 136$ for all methods.
 As such, we use sets of size $n = 4$ for set RL, $N = 8$ vines at each rollout state, and $p = 2$ rollout states per trajectory.
 Note that at each of these rollout states, given we generate $N$ rollouts, we can find $\binom{N}{n}$ sets for our set RL algorithm.
-We set the number of sets, $M$, be 4.
+In fact, this combinatorial construction of sets allows us to compute a baseline that is unbiased.
+In our experiments, we set the number of sets, $M$, to be 4.
 For our chosen hyperparameters, this was sufficiently large number of sets from each rollout state allowing us to use several sets to compute the baseline.